FAU-LAP/NOMAD-CAMELS/docs/quick_start/quick_start_manual_control.md

 # 1. Manual Control
 `Manual Control` allows you to set individual instrument channels (e.g. stage in x direction or a voltage output of a SMU)
 ## 1.1.
 Add Manual Control
-To start simply click the &#10133; symbol next to `Manual Control`.
+To start  click the &#10133; symbol next to `Manual Control`.
 You can now select which type of manual control you want to add.
 The options depend on the instruments you have installed.
 The most basic manual control is the `Stage_Control` which sets individual channels.
 It is mainly designed for motorized stages but can be used to control most instruments.
 ## 1.2.
 Configure Manual Control
 Select which axis the manual control should use.
 You must also select from which channel it should read the position (`readback axis`) .
 This is often the same channel as the `use axis`.
 ![img_45.png](img_45.png)